Yecapixtla: Pre-hispanic era

-Conquest & Colonial Period
+Conquest and colonial period

 During the Spanish conquest of the Aztec Empire, a few months before the fall of Tenochtitlan, Spanish soldiers under Gonzalo de Sandoval came to Yecapixtla to conquer it.
 Sandoval arrived to the settlement from Huejotzingo, bringing warriors from this place, which had been a traditional enemy of Yecapixtla.
 The battle between Spanish and local eagle warriors took place at the Xaplan ravine on 15 March 1521, and the town resisted the invaders fiercely.
 However, the warriors were unable to withstand the Spaniards’ superior weapons and the eagle warrior dynasty of this area was destroyed.
 The remaining warriors retreated from Yecapixtla permanently, but some went to Tenochtitlan to defend it.
 The victorious Spanish sacked, destroyed and killed many in the town.

 Yecapixtla lay in ruins, but Hernán Cortés had interest in it and the surrounding area because of the well-established tribute collection system and the land's aptitude for fruit orchards.
 Cortés built a house in the town and laid claim to the area.
 However, the first colonial government in Mexico City gave the lands in the area to Diego de Olguín.
 Cortés left for Spain in 1529, making the area an encomienda called Tlalnahuac, which included fourteen communities including Yecapixtla.
 When Cortés returned from Spain, he carried a seal making him the Marquis of the Valley of Oaxaca, giving him possession of large swaths of land, including the Yecapixtla area and four others in Morelos.
 The Cortés family would keep these lands through the rest of the 16th century.
 Yecapixtla kept its function as a tribute collection center and became a commercial center, especially for the cattle trade.